 Get help here!

-When should you see a doctor?
+When should you see your doctor?

 Important!

-Preparing for the doctor’s appointment
+Preparing for your doctor’s appointment

 • What do your headaches feel like?
+Can you describe it in words?

-• Have you taken any medication?
+Have you taken any medication?

 Our Tip